 Rappahannock County Dragonfly Count Data

-We also participate in two nation-wide counts, North American Butterfly Association butterfly count that’s held every July, and a Christmas Bird Count every December.
+We also participate in two nation-wide counts, the North American Butterfly Association butterfly count in July and the Audubon Christmas Bird Count in December.
+You can find those counts on our calendar here (you can use the Program Type drop-down menu and filter by Community science).
 We will be posting the data from these counts soon!

 You can also contribute to science by submitting observations to our iNaturalist project (you can check out recent observations to the right).
 Or you can submit checklists to our eBird hotspot, which is currently the most diverse hotspot in Fauquier County!